Risingson/eveeyedocs/docs/ui/settings.md

 ## User Interface
 #### Light Map Theme
 Toggle dark/light theme.
+#### Mono Background
+Will disable displaying background graphics and replace with a near-black blue or white background.
 #### User Interface scale
 Use + and - to scale the entire UI.
 In browsers you can use its native zoom aswell.
 #### Color Hue and Saturation